-Gautam is an Indian HR specialist with special interests in social tools and organization development.
+Gautam is an Indian HR specialist with a special interest in social tools and organization development.
 He worked with SHRM India for a long time before concentrating on the internet.

 He’s one of the few HR experts who seem more interested in their website than social media.
 In fact, his blog has made it to several top lists including HRWorld Top 25 HR Blogs and Career 100.

 His career got a boost when he worked at Flipkart as the Director.
 He now mainly works as a freelancer and enjoys writing detailed articles.
 The Indian star has some papers under his belt and he’s also a regular at national HR-tech conferences.